The United Kingdom: A European Nation or Islands Set Apart?

 Follow these instructions:

-- Bring your current unofficial transcript printed out and a $350.00 money order or cashier’s check (ONLY) made out to FIU to DM 233.
+- Bring to DM 233 a $350.00 money order or cashier’s check (ONLY) made out to FIU.
 These are the Honors College administrative fees.
 This payment will secure you a spot in your program of choice.
 It is non-refundable, and constitutes a serious commitment to the program

 - You will get a receipt, instructions on how to apply online, and the Class Registration Form.
 You will also have to sign a contract